rish-16/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients.
-2. `Doc'it` shows a list of patients.
+1. `Doc'it` shows a list of patients.
-3. User requests to delete a specific patient in the list.
+2. User requests to delete a specific patient in the list.
-4. `Doc'it` deletes the patient.
+3. `Doc'it` deletes the patient.

    Use case ends.